cloudlinc/webhook-fd/README.md

 6. If you get an error about git not being installed, run `sudo apt-get install git`
 7. If you get an error about ssh not being installed, run `sudo apt-get install ssh`
 8. If you get an error about curl not being installed, run `sudo apt-get install curl`

+No longer using ngrok.
+Now using nginx to proxy the requests to the server. pm2 is set to restart the server if it crashes.